chaos-polymtl/lethe/doc/source/parameters/cfd/laser_heat_source.rst

 * The ``start time`` and ``end time`` parameters define the operation time window of the laser.

-* The ``beam orientation`` parameter shows the orientation of the laser beam.
+* The ``beam orientation`` parameter shows the orientation and direction of the laser beam.
 For instance, if a laser beam is emitted perpendicular to a plane in x-y coordinates, the orientation of the laser beam will be in the z-direction.
+Negative (-) or positive (+) defines the direction of the laser beam.
+For instance if the laser beam is emitted in the negative z direction, the value of ``beam orientation`` will be ``z-``.

 .. note::
     In two-dimensional simulations, the laser beam orientation cannot be in the z-direction.